 Jack Dey’s sixth book, The Valley of Flowers, is now available.
-As a bonus to his readers, this one is FREE!
+And as a bonus to his readers, this one is FREE!
 If you are not yet familiar with this Aussie Christian fiction author, this is too good an opportunity to pass up.
-I love all his books; and if you don’t have an ebook reader, you can read it online or download it to your computer with free software like Calibre.
-Here is a sample chapter, courtesy of Jack Dey… enjoy! :)
+I love all his books, and if you don’t have an ebook reader, you can read it online, as a pdf, or download it to your computer with free e-book software like Calibre.
+Here is a sample chapter, courtesy of Jack Dey… enjoy!

 THE VALLEY OF FLOWERS